 Common mobile bio page sins

-- Tiny social icons stacked horizontally (fails tap-target test).
+- Tiny social icons stacked horizontally (fails the tap-target test).

-- Horizontal sliders that don't indicate there's more.
+- Horizontal sliders with no signal that there is more.

 - Pop-ups that cover the CTA on short screens.